chen-simon/csc110-environmental-project/README.md

 # csc110-project
-this is the final project for my team for CSC110
+This is the final project for my team for CSC110
-It's like a climate change thing

 Simon Chen
-Patriciaaaaaaaaaaaaaaaaaaaaaaaaa Ding
+Patricia Ding
 Makayla Duffus